MicrosoftDocs/power-platform/power-virtual-agents/advanced-ai-features.md

 > [!TIP]
 > Topic overlap detection is in general availability and supports [all languages supported in Microsoft Copilot Studio](authoring-language-support.md).

-[After you enable advanced AI capabilities](#enable-or-disable-ai-capabilities), you can view a list of overlapped topics.
+[After you enable advanced AI capabilities](#enable-or-disable-generative-ai), you can view a list of overlapped topics.
 In the navigation menu, select **Analytics**, then select the **Topic triggering** tab.

 :::image type="content" source="media/advanced-ai-features/overlapped-topics.png" alt-text="Screenshot showing the overlapping topics with their similarity scores.":::

 The list shows each overlapping topic along with a similarity score.
 This score represents the overall overlapped status for a topic and the number of topics that overlap with the listed one.
-The similarity score is determined by the AI as it evaluates how semantically similar the overlapping trigger phrases are to each other.
+The AI determines the similarity score as it evaluates how semantically similar the overlapping trigger phrases are to each other.
 A higher score means a topic has one or more trigger phrases close to another topic's trigger phrases.

 You can sort the list by its similarity score, topic name, or number of trigger phrase overlaps.

-If you select an item in the list, the **Topic overlap details** pane will open.
+If you select an item in the list, the **Topic overlap details** pane opens.

 :::image type="content" source="media/advanced-ai-features/topic-overlap-details.png" alt-text="Screenshot of the Topic overlap details pane showing overlaps related to Microsoft 365 language topics.":::